The family of ASEAN Standards on Agricultural Best Practices, which include Good Agricultural Practices (GAP)

 To address these concerns, the “Study on Mutual Recognition Models for the ASEAN Agricultural Best Practices” recommended the establishment of a Multilateral Arrangement for the Mutual Recognition of Agrifood Standards and Conformity Assessment (MAMRASCA) that would facilitate the establishment an effective mechanism for operationalizing and accepting these standards at both national and regional level.
 Following the Special SOM-38th AMAF Meeting held on 14-15 August 2017 in Singapore, the ASEAN Agricultural Ministers supported the recommendation of the study, including the formation of a Task Force that will administer the preparation of the MRA.

-This project will support the preparation of the MRA to help establish mechanisms to facilitate the acceptance of trading partners’ standards and conformance measures in the production of agri-food.
-The mechanism will also address the issues identified in the earlier study and direct efforts that will contribute in better utilisation and sustainability of the ASEAN GAPs.
+This project produced a draft MRA to help establish mechanisms to facilitate the acceptance of trading partners’ standards and conformance measures in the production of agri-food.
+The mechanism also address the issues identified in the earlier study and direct efforts that will contribute in better utilisation and sustainability of the ASEAN GAPs.